MatthijsReyers/KubuTheme/README.md

 # KubuTheme
-Kubu is a minimalistic KDE theme.
+Kubu is a minimalistic KDE theme that includes a custom icon set, shell theme, window decorations and setup script.